nav-dev-2000/docsbot-dev-testing/src/pages/docs/embeddable-chat-widget.md

   color: "#0891b8", //color of the widget can be any hex color code.
   icon: "default", //icon for floating button can be "default" (comments), "robot", "life-ring", "question", "book", or an image url.
   alignment: "left", //alignment of the widget can be "left" or "right".
+  headerAlignment: "center", //alignment of the header can be "left" or "center".
+Default is "center".
+  logo: "https://yourdomain.com/imageurl.png", //logo for the header can be null, or a public image url.
+Recommended max height is 36px.
   botIcon: false, //icon for bot avatar can be "comment", "robot", "life-ring", "info", "book", or an image url.
 Default is false.
   supportLink: "https://docsbot.ai/", //link to your support page.
 If null|false, no button will be shown.
   showButtonLabel: true, // Show the button text label or not.